Last updated on February 7th, 2023 at 01:38 pm

 - A 33% relative reduction in arrhythmias.

-However, in each case, the absolute reduction was relatively small, and the quality of the studies that showed this possible reduction were of low-quality.
+However, in each case, the absolute reduction was relatively small, and the quality of the studies that showed this possible reduction was of low quality.

 The authors concluded that: